-In a workers’ compensation claim, the injured worker is entitled to 3 benefits: indemnity benefits, medical treatment for the injured body part, and a permanent partial disability rating.
-Both the indemnity benefit and the permanent partial impairment rating are determined by the authorized treating physician.
+In a workers’ compensation claim, the injured worker is entitled to 3 benefits: indemnity benefits, medical treatment for the injured body part and disability benefits.
+Both the indemnity benefit and the disability rating are determined by the authorized treating physician.

-For this reason, it is imperative for injured workers to not only seek appropriate medical treatment, but also know how to talk to their treating medical providers.
+For this reason, i’s imperative for injured workers to not only seek appropriate medical treatment but also know how to talk to their treating medical providers.
 The treating medical provider is the gatekeeper in your workers’ compensation case.
 Not only do they treat the injured worker, but they also determine what work restrictions should apply.

 Tip #1: Describe your work injuries clearly and precisely

 Any areas of your body that are hurting from the work accident (even slightly hurting) should be reported to the doctor.
-It is always better to report too many body parts injured than try to add additional injuries later.
-If a symptom is initially reported, it can be used as evidence that the specific body part was hurting and was either not properly treated, or not treated at all.
+I’s always better to report too many body parts injured than try to add additional injuries later.
+If a symptom is initially reported, it can be used as evidence that the specific body part was hurting and was either not properly treated or not treated at all.

-However, keeping this in mind, do not include any other issues that will “muddy the waters” of the work injury and potentially lead to the insurance company denying your claim.
+However, keeping this in mind, you should not include any other issues that will “muddy the waters” of the work injury and potentially lead to the insurance company denying your claim.

-If an injury is not related to you on-the-job injury, then don’t try and add that injury to the worker’s compensation claim.
-First of all, it is fraud to try and obtain treatment for a non work-related injury through workers’ compensation insurance.
+If an injury is not related to your on-the-job injury, then don’t try and add that injury to the worker’s compensation claim.
+First of all, it’s fraud to try and obtain treatment for a non-work-related injury through workers’ compensation insurance.
 And secondly, it could prevent you from receiving medical treatment for a legitimate occupational injury.

 Tip #3: Avoid self-treating your injury

-Do not try and take your treatment into your own hands.
+Don’t try to take your treatment into your own hands.
 We have encountered a few occasions where the injured worker believes that people have to “see” their injury.
 They believe that an “injury should look a certain way.”

-An example of this is when someone has a neck injury.
-Without an order from a doctor, they proceed to start wearing a neck brace around.
+An example of this is when someone has a neck injury like whiplash.
+Without an order from a doctor, they proceed to start wearing a neck brace.
 This is not necessary.
 Likely, they have seen this on television and believe this is the protocol for a neck injury.
 In certain circumstances, it is.
 However, if the doctor does not prescribe it, the injured worker does not have to wear one.

 Tip #4: Be open and honest about your symptoms

-After the initial visit, and at each subsequent visit to the doctor, it is prudent to always be honest with the doctor about how you are feeling.
-The injured worker doesn’t have to embellish how they are feeling to get sympathy from the doctor.
+After the initial visit and at each subsequent visit to the doctor, it’s prudent to always be honest with the doctor about how you’re feeling.
+The injured worker doesn’t have to embellish how they’re feeling to get sympathy from the doctor.
 Exaggerating your injuries and pain can hurt much more than it can ever help.

-To avoid this situation, it’s imperative that honest information is relayed to the doctor from the beginning.
-However, this doesn’t mean that you give the doctor a momentary snapshot of how you are feeling.
+To avoid this situation, it’s imperative that you relay honest information to your doctor from the beginning.
+However, this doesn’t mean that you give the doctor a singular snapshot of how you’re feeling at that exact moment.

 The phrase, “See the forest for the trees,” is the best way to look at a work-related injury.

-Instead of showing the doctor a slight glimpse of how you are feeling at that very moment, give the doctor an aggregate of how you have been feeling the week or two leading up to the appointment.
-That will give the doctor a clearer picture and will take into account the variations of pain you may be experiencing.
+Instead of showing the doctor a slight glimpse of how you’re feeling at that very moment, give the doctor an aggregate of how you have been feeling for a week or two leading up to the appointment.
+That will give the doctor a clearer picture and help them take into account the variations of pain you may be experiencing.

 Tip #5: Talk to your lawyer about your doctor’s appointment